tesselo/pixels/docs/index.md

 The `pool_size` parameter determines how many images can be collected in parallel on the backend.
 This is still experimental and should be used with caution.
 Specifying `pool_size` to `1` is the safest option.

+### Logging level

+The default logging level is `INFO`.
+If you want to change this behaviour either when using pixels as a library or from pixels API, set the environment variable `LOG_LEVEL` to the desired one.